A new gap is often a movement signal, not just a cosmetic change.

 Patterns guide urgency.
 The exam confirms the cause.
 Guessing narrows options.

-We measure pocket depth, bleeding points, and bone support patterns.
+We measure pocket depth and assess bone support patterns.

-Black triangles often appear when gum tissue between teeth loses support.
+Dark triangles often appear when gum tissue changes or when teeth shift slightly.

 What we evaluate (Structure, Force, Time, Stability)

-We do not treat gaps well by guessing.
+We do not treat spacing changes well by guessing.
 We identify the pattern and evaluate long term stability before decisions are made.

 If you want the deeper decision layer, our Structural Decision Framework explains how we evaluate stability before irreversible treatment.